For You I Will (Monica song)

-"For You I Will" is a song by American recording artist Monica.
-It was written by Diane Warren and produced by David Foster, and recorded for the soundtrack of the live-action/animated sports comedy film Space Jam (1996), directed by Joe Pytka and starring basketball player Michael Jordan.
-One out of several songs from the album to be released as a single, it was issued in February 25, 1997 by Atlantic Records and Rowdy Records.
+"For You I Will" is a song by American singer Monica.
+It was written by Diane Warren and produced by David Foster, and recorded for the soundtrack of the live-action/animated sports comedy film Space Jam (1996), directed by Joe Pytka and starring basketball player Michael Jordan and the Looney Tunes cast.
+One out of several songs from the album to be released as a single, it was sent to Top 40 radio on January 14, 1997 and issued on physical formats a month later on February 11, by Atlantic Records and Rowdy Records.
 A downtempo pop and R&B ballad, the song's lyrics involve the singer pledging love and devotion and promising to help an unnamed "you" overcome any difficulty, regardless of the magnitude.

-The song debuted at an impressive number on the Billboard Hot 100, peaking at number four, becoming Monica's second top five single and one of her highest-charting songs of the 1990s.
+The song debuted at an impressive number on the US Billboard Hot 100, peaking at number four, becoming Monica's second top five single and one of her highest-charting songs of the 1990s.
 It was eventually certified platinum by the Recording Industry Association of America (RIAA) on July 2, 1997, and ranked 13th on Billboard's Top Hot 100 Hits of 1997.
 Elsewhere, "For You I Will" reached the top five in the Netherlands, New Zealand, and on the Canadian Adult Contemporary chart.
-It was later included on her second album, The Boy Is Mine (1998).
+The first project to be recorded for her second album, it was later included on The Boy Is Mine (1998).

+Background and composition

+"For You I Will" was written by Diane Warren and produced by David Foster.
+It was the first song to be recorded for Monica's second studio album The Boy Is Mine (1998).
+In a 2023 interview with The Hollywood Reporter, Monica called the song "a statement record for me.
+I had always expressed that, yes, I’m a young woman that’s from urban America that speaks to a very specific crowd at times, but I wanted to be clear that I’m not limited to one genre or the other [...]
+I didn’t want to separate it.
+I didn’t want to put limitations on myself, so I wanted to work with David Foster and Diane Warren.
+This was a direct request of mine because I wanted to show that these were also the types of records that I could absolutely perform."
+According to Monica, she had a walking pneumonia while recording "For You I Will," which she cited as a "testament to my dedication [and] versatility."
+Sheet music for "For You I Will" is in the key of B♭ major in common time with a slow tempo of 72 beats per minute.
+The key modulates to C major for the final chorus.